Jackie Shroff

+In addition to his acting career, Shroff is an environmentalist.
+He is married to model and producer Ayesha Dutt, with whom he has two children, actor Tiger Shroff and entrepreneur Krishna Shroff.

-Early and personal life
+Early life

-Shroff was born as Jaikishan Kakubhai Shroff in Bombay (present Mumbai), India.
-His father, Kakubhai Haribhai Shroff, was Gujarati, while his mother was a Turkmen who fled from Kazakhstan (then the Kazakh Soviet Socialist Republic under the Russian Soviet Union) during a coup.
-His maternal grandmother escaped to Ladakh along with her seven daughters when there was a coup in Kazakhstan.
-They migrated to Delhi, and finally to Mumbai.
-His father came from a Gujarati family of merchants and traders.
+Shroff was born as Jaikishan Kakubhai Saraf on 1 February 1957 in Bombay (present Mumbai), Bombay State, India.
+His father, Kakubhai Haribhai Shroff, was a Gujarati.
+His mother was a Turkmen who fled the Kazakh Soviet Socialist Republic (present-day Kazakhstan) during a coup, according to Shroff.
+His maternal grandmother escaped to Ladakh, along with her seven daughters, and migrated to Delhi, finally reaching Mumbai.

+Shroff's father came from a family of merchants and traders.
 However, they lost all of their money in the stock market and his father had to leave home at the age of 17.
-His father met his mother when both were teenagers and got married.
+His father met his mother when they were both teenagers and got married.

+Shroff dropped out of junior college after finishing his 11th class.
+He was raised in the Teen batti locality of Mumbai.
+In his childhood, he fought many street fights for his friends and often got beat up.
+His father Kakubhai was an astrologer.

 As a youngster, he modelled in a few advertisements including Savage perfumes.
 It was one of his classmates in school who gave Shroff his name "Jackie" and then filmmaker Subhash Ghai stuck to this name when he launched him in the film Hero.
 Shroff regularly revisits his childhood home in Teen Batti.

-Shroff married his longtime girlfriend Ayesha Dutt, a model who later became a film producer, on her birthday, 5 June 1987.
-The couple runs a media company Jackie Shroff Entertainment Limited.
-They jointly owned 10% shares in Sony TV from its launch until 2012, when they sold their stake and ended their 15-year-long association with Sony TV.
-They have two children: a daughter Krishna Shroff, and a son, Bollywood actor Tiger Shroff.